akashi-org/akashi/examples/basic/README.md

 ### *Do not invoke HR for Python when playing*

-Unlike GLSL, hot reload on python sources during playback is unstable.
+Hot reload on python sources during playback is unstable.
 Before hot reloading, please make sure to pause the player.
 Currently, if a hot reload detected for python sources, engine will pause the player automatically.

 ### *Do not use `dataclasses.replace` in layer update*